2007 Audi A3

 Reflecting recent Audi styling, the A3 is understated and elegant.
 Its masterly crafted panels fit just right, the paint is exquisite, and there's an overall expensive look to it that contradicts the usual expectations from a small, affordable car.

 The transmission choices illustrate Audi's industry-leading technology in transferring engine torque into rolling power.
 You can't go wrong with either the standard six-speed manual or the paddle/lever-shifted DSG automatic.
-The swiftness of choosing the correct gear with either gearbox is more than matched by the car's quickness on its feet.
+With the 3.2-liter engine you have no choice but to go with the DSG.
+However, that's not a bad thing.
+The swiftness of choosing the correct gear with the DSG feels like magic and makes every driver feel like an accomplished race car driver.

-Surefooted agility, even with only the two front wheels driving the car, comes easily to the Sportback, thanks in large measure to a new four-link rear suspension.
-Compactness, low weight and superior handling are all expected benefits of such a complex suspension, but there's also a lot cost and effort to add it to a platform and market segment that has traditionally been unused to such superior technology.
-Was it worth it?
-You betcha.
-The multiple links provide a functional separation between the longitudinal and transverse forces, resulting in better lateral rigidity for crisper handling (and a safer car) and relatively soft lengthwise control for a comfortable ride.
+Surefooted agility, even with only the two front wheels driving the car, comes easily to the A3, thanks in large measure to its four-link rear suspension.
+Compactness, low weight and superior handling are all expected benefits of such a complex and expensive suspension.
+The multiple links result in better lateral rigidity for crisper handling (and a safer car) and a comfortable ride.
 It's simply exceptional and is one hallmark of an engineering department at full strength.
 Think BMW when imagining the A3's road manners.

-The Audi A3 is a totally new vehicle for the U.S. and should be a great choice of young, active consumers looking for distinctive vehicles to fit their lifestyles.
-The A3 is a high-quality car that offers premium handling and safety, roominess and practicality, yet is still easy to park and is easy on fuel.
-Five-door hatchbacks are very popular in Europe, but Americans haven't warmed to their styling.
-Those who are comfortable with its styling should find happiness in the new A3 Sportback.
+The Audi A3 is a great choice of young, active, and well-heeled consumers looking for distinctive vehicles to fit their lifestyles.
+The A3 is a high-quality car that offers premium handling and safety, roominess and practicality, yet is still easy to park and, with the 2.0-liter turbo engine, is easy on fuel.
+Five-door hatchbacks are very popular in Europe, but Americans are still warming to their styling.
+Those who are comfortable with its styling should find happiness in the Audi A3 Sportback.